Karen L. Johnson, Director

 Karen L. Johnson, RN, PhD, serves a three-year term as a director on the American Association of Critical-Care Nurses (AACN) board of directors from July 1, 2013, through June 30, 2016.

-Johnson is director of nursing research for Banner Healthcare System in Phoenix.
-Prior to this position, she served as director of nursing research and evidence-based practice for University of Maryland Medical Center, Baltimore, from 2007 to 2012.
+Johnson is director of nursing research for Banner Health in Phoenix.
+She previously served as director of nursing research and evidence-based practice at University of Maryland Medical Center, Baltimore, from 2007-2012.
+Earlier in her career, Johnson worked at University of Rochester Strong Memorial Hospital, New York, University of Kentucky Medical Center, Lexington, and University of Arizona Medical Center, Tucson, as a trauma/critical care clinical nurse specialist.

-She was an associate professor at the University of Maryland School of Nursing, Baltimore, and also taught at University of Arizona College of Nursing, Tucson, and University of Kentucky College of Nursing, Lexington.
+She was an associate professor at University of Maryland School of Nursing, Baltimore, and also taught at University of Arizona College of Nursing, Tucson, and University of Kentucky College of Nursing, Lexington.
+She has taught undergraduate and graduate studies in pathophysiology, research and critical care.

 An accomplished nurse researcher, Johnson has been published in a variety of research journals and is a frequent national and international presenter.
 A contributing author for acute and critical care textbooks, Johnson is co-editor of “High Acuity Nursing,” 4th and 5th editions, Prentice Hall Publishers.

 Johnson has a doctorate from University of Kentucky, Lexington, where her major fields were clinical nursing research and physiology.
-Her master’s degree is from University of Rochester, N.Y., and her bachelor’s degree is from Niagara University in New York.
+Her master’s degree is from University of Rochester, New York, and she earned a bachelor’s degree at Niagara University in New York.